 Nuclear explosions have been detonated in all environments: above ground, underground and underwater.
 Bombs have been detonated on top of towers, onboard barges, suspended from balloons, on the earth's surface, underwater to depths of 600m, underground to depths of more than 2,400m and in horizontal tunnels.
 Test bombs have been dropped by aircraft and fired by rockets up to 200 miles into the atmosphere.

 Atmospheric testing refers to explosions which take place in or above the atmosphere.

-All told, of the over 2,000 nuclear explosions detonated worldwide between 16 July 1945 (United States) and 29 July 1996 (China), 25 % or over 500 bombs were exploded in the atmosphere: over 200 by the United States, over 200 by the Soviet Union, about 20 by Britain, about 50 by France and over 20 by China.
+All told, of the over 2,000 nuclear explosions detonated worldwide between 1945 and 1996, 25 % or over 500 bombs were exploded in the atmosphere: over 200 by the United States, over 200 by the Soviet Union, about 20 by Britain, about 50 by France and over 20 by China.

 International concern over radioactive fallout resulting from atmospheric tests escalated in the mid 1950s.
 In March 1954, the United States tested its hydrogen bomb Castle Bravo in the Pacific’s Marshall Islands.
 The Bravo test created the worst radiological disaster in the United States’ testing history.
 By accident, local civilians on the Marshall Islands, US servicemen stationed on Rongerik atoll, and the Japanese fishing trawler Lucky Dragon, were contaminated with the fallout.